aschmiedeke/gbtdocs/docs/how-tos/receivers/mustang2/mustang2_setup.rst

 If you are having issues with the manager or it crashed, you will need to restart the M2 manager.
 To do this, do the following:

 #.
 Ask the operator to restart the MUSTANG manager using TaskMaster, even if you've been told how to do this yourself.
 Restarting machines through TaskMaster is a responsibility that is supposed to only be held by the operator.
+But if you need to do it yourself, the instructions on how to do so are `here <https://safe.nrao.edu/wiki/bin/view/GB/Pennarray/OnGbtOps#Restart_Manager_by_Hand>`_.

 #.
 When the operator has told you that they have restarted the M2 manager:
     #.
 Go to your Cleo Mustang Manager screen